 - share your artwork, your ideas, your influences, your themes, your process, and your solutions in a well-designed digital presentation.

-In this way, we make sure that all of our incoming art, art education, and art history students are welcomed into our community and are provided with a bedrock of ideas, media, and practices on which they can build as they move into their more specialized, upper-level courses.
+The remaining three Foundations courses ask you to explore the fundamentals of drawing, computer-based art, and sculptural media.
+In this way, we make sure that all of our incoming students are welcomed into our community and that you are provided with a bedrock of ideas, skills, and practices on which you can build as you move into your more specialized, upper-level courses.